Generate a card token

 IMPORTANT

 - Retrieve the public encryption keys from CDN.
-These keys generally not change and should be cached by your application.
+These keys generally do not change and should be cached by your application.
 The endpoint returns:

 TA_PUBLIC_KEY_DEV